Our first days as digital nomads in Thailand

-We have just started our world trip.
-In our first days in Phuket we already learned a lot about Thailand.
-The Thai food, mosquitoes, geckos, beautiful plants and tasty fruits.
-Some of the first experiences in Southeast Asia we tell you in this article.
-Our first days on a trip around the world.
+We just started on our world travel.
+In our first days in Thailand, we have already learned a lot about Thai food, mosquitoes, geckos, beautiful plants and delicious fruits.
+Some of the first experiences in Thailand we’ll tell you in this article.
+Our first days on our world travel.

-In Cologne it was freezing temperatures.
-We had already packed away our jackets and sweaters, but were then brought to the plane with a badly organized bus transfer and were forced to bibble again.
+In Cologne, it was still minus degrees.
+We had already packed away our jackets and sweaters, but were then taken to the plane with a poorly organized bus transfer and had to freeze again.
 The flight with Eurowings was without surprises.
-As booked we also had a vegan snack and a dinner on board.
-A fair package for a $230 direct flight from Cologne to Phuket.
+As booked, we also had a vegan snack and dinner on board.
+A fair package for a 200 euro direct flight from Cologne to Phuket.

-Ten hours later at 5am Thai time (we are 6 hours ahead of Europe to Thailand) we landed in Phuket.
-We were tired, but ready for the first steps in our new life as traveling backpackers and travel bloggers.
-At Phuket Airport we expected a flood of tuk tuks and taxis, but there were only a few buses waiting for our fellow travellers.
-They had probably all booked a transfer from the airport.
+Ten hours later at 5:00 Thai time (we are Germany 6 hours ahead in Thailand) we landed in Phuket.
+Slightly overcrowded, but ready for the first steps in the new life as a long-reaching backpacker and travel blogger.
+At Phuket Airport we expected a flood of tuk tuks and taxis, but only a few buses were available for our fellow passengers.
+You probably all had a transfer booked away from the airport.

-We took our first breakfast where our feet were tired.
-About halfway along the way Jana gave up with 27 kilos of luggage on her shoulders.
-I would have made it 50 meters further with my 30 kilos.
+We had our first breakfast where our feet were limping.
+About halfway through, Jana capitulated because of 27 kilos of luggage on her shoulders.
+I would have made it 50 metres further with my 30 kilos.

-But so we came to our first breakfast soup.
-The Thai rice soup Khao Tom Soup is often translated as porridge on the menu.
-One soup costs us 40 Baht, about one dollar.
-Without egg or meat the soup is vegan and gives power for the whole morning.
-You have to like the ginger taste, but you can’t start the day better from a health point of view.
+But that’s how we got to our first breakfast soup.
+Thai rice soup Khao Tom Soup is often translated into porridge on the menu.
+A soup cost us 40 baht, about one Euro.
+Without egg or meat, the soup is vegan and gives really power for the whole morning.
+You have to like the high ginger content, but you can’t start the day any better for health.

-In the well-stocked soup kitchen there is free drinking water and everything for flavouring and spicing.
-On the picture I have the chilli sauce in my hand.
+In the well-stocked soup kitchen there is fresh drinking water and everything for seasoning and sharpening free of charge.
+I have the chilli gravy in my nose here.

 Our first coconut

-When we arrived around 8am at our first accommodation, the Baan Rom Pruk, we got rid of the big backpacks.
-Our room was ready around noon, so we first walked towards the beach and explored the area.
-The way goes through a small temple complex, then a few hostels and five hundred meters further the beach.
-Not a lot was going on here, but there was a fresh, cooled coconut on the way.
-We have drunk more than 100 now, but that day it was a new experience.
+When we arrived at about 8:00 am at our first accommodation, the Baan Rom Pruk, we first got rid of our big backpacks.
+Our room should be ready by lunchtime, so we first walked towards the beach and explored the area.
+The trail took us directly through a small temple complex, then a few hostels and five hundred meters further we found the beach.
+There wasn’t much going on here, but there was a fresh, chilled coconut along the way.
+We’ve drunk over 100 by now, but that day it was a new experience.

-Only a straw fit through the hole in the coconut.
-But Jana absolutely wanted the pulp and so the fight ended in a 1-0 for Jana.
-When it comes to food, she understands no fun.
+Only a straw fit through the opening of the coconut.
+Jana, though, desperately wanted to get the flesh and so the fight ended in a 1:0 for Jana.
+When it comes to food, she can’t take a joke.

-The first coconut we sipped without noticing that we’ve been in the Sirinat National Park.
-Before 9am there was neither a cash register nor a barrier and the way to Naiyang Beach was almost abandoned.
+By the way, we sipped the first coconut without realizing that we are in the Sirinat National Park.
+Before 9:00am there was neither a cashier nor a barrier and the road to Naiyang Beach was almost deserted.
 We were surprised by the loneliness on a beach so close to Phuket Airport.
-We didn’t notice much about the pre-christmas flights at Phuket Airport.
+We didn’t notice much from the pre-Christmas flight operations at Phuket Airport.
 The sounds of the waves and the small jungle completely cover the aircraft noise.
-We found the Naiyang Beach beautiful and we are glad that we started at this beautiful place.
+We thought Naiyang Beach was beautiful and are glad we took off in this beautiful place.

 Our first accommodation

-For the first days of our trip we have a luxurious accommodation with air conditioning and private bathroom.
+For the first days of our trip, we treated ourselves to luxurious accommodation with air condition and a private bathroom.
 We had already booked the bungalow in Germany via Airbnb.
-With $.30 per night this actually exceeds our complete daily budget, but we wanted a comfortable start after the flight.
-In our three months Thailand has remained the most expensive and at the same time cleanest accommodation.
-But we enjoyed it so much that we stayed three days longer than planned.
-We gladly recommend the Baan Rom Pruk to everybody.
+At 25 euros per night, this actually exceeds our entire daily budget, but we wanted a comfortable start after the flight.
+In our three months Thailand this place has remained the most expensive and comfortable accommodation.
+We enjoyed it so much, though, that we stayed three days longer than planned.
+We are happy to recommend the Baan Rom Pruk.

-We only used the terrace in front of our bungalow for a short time on the first evening.
-The mosquitoes were certainly very pleased to bite such inexperienced victims.
-First of all we moved inside.
-Soon we’ll tell you in a new article what we’ve learned about mosquito repelling in Southeast Asia during the last months.
+On the first evening, however, we only used the terrace in front of our bungalow for a short time.
+The mosquitoes were certainly very pleased to be able to bite such inexperienced victims.
+That’s why we preferred to be in the room.
+In a new article, we will soon tell you what we have learned about mosquito defense in Southeast Asia over the months.

-Every good house should have some house geckos.
-They protect us from mosquitoes.
-So we decided to retire early to our bungalow.
-There we not only had a glass door to close, but also discovered for the first time our new pet, to whose presence we got used.
-We love Geckos.
+So we retired to our bungalow early.
+There we not only had a glass door to close, but also discovered for the first time our new pets, to whose presence we got used with pleasure.

-They eat a lot of mosquitoes every day and we are so grateful to them that they soon get their own article on Catch-Life.
+They eat a variety of mosquitoes every day and we are so grateful to them that they will soon receive their own article on Catch-Life.

 Almost forgotten our food

-At noon we indulged ourselves for the fast hunger something in the Sirinat National Park.
-Fried Vegetables and Morning Glory with rice for together 120 Baht, a little more than $3.50.
-The water was free of charge, an advantage to which we got used with street kitchens.
-We’ll soon tell you more about Morning Glory and street kitchens.
+At lunchtime we went to Sirinat National Park for the fast hunger.
+Fried Vegetables and Morning Glory with rice for a total of 120 baht, just over 3 euros.
+The water was free, a preference to which we were only too happy to get used to in street kitchens.
+We’ll tell you more about Morning Glory and street kitchens soon.

-Our first dinner was fried noodles with vegetables, vegan rice and two iced teas for 120 Baht on the way home.
+Our first dinner was fried noodles with vegetables, vegetarian rice and two iced tea for also 120 baht on the way home.

-The next morning we should get to know even cheaper prices.
-We only walked a few hundred meters and paid for two Khao Tom soups, 1 kg bananas, two coffees and four sweet pieces a total of 90 Baht (about $2.75).
-How good and cheap we ate in the following days and much more about the Naiyang Beach, the Sirinat National Park and the surroundings we tell you in the next article.
+The next morning, however, we should get to know even cheaper prices.
+We only walked a few hundred meters and paid for two Khao Tom soups, 1kg bananas, two coffee and four sweet pieces (not comparable with German bakery stuff) total 90 baht.
+How good and cheap we ate in the following days and much more about Naiyang Beach, Sirinat National Park and the surrounding area we’ll tell you in the next article.